iExecBlockchainComputing/deploy-workerpool/README.md

 Server (minimal)

-- t2.medium AWS EC2 (or equivalent) server with 2 CPU, 4 GB of RAM and 16 GB of memory.
+- server with 2 CPU, 4 GB of RAM

 Server (minimal recommended)

-- t2.xlarge AWS EC2 (or equivalent) server with 4 CPU, 16 GB of RAM and 16 GB of memory.
+- server with 4 CPU, 16 GB of RAM

 Software